 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, our set procedures must be followed.
 Our safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers' policy and procedure are in-line with Derbyshire recommendations.
-Please refer to appendix 3 to see the Derbyshire flowchart.
-The full procedure for managing such allegations or concerns are set out in Part Four of Keeping Children Safe in Education 2022.
+Please refer to appendix 3 to see the Derbyshire flowchart and the school's managing allegation against staff policy.
+The full procedure for managing such allegations or concerns is set out in Part Four of Keeping Children Safe in Education 2023.